Who’s Tim Eldred?

 Speed Racer was my first anime and Star Blazers was the one that made me want to make TV cartoons for a living.
 Since then, countless other titles have found their way onto my long list of favorites.
 Watching anime, collecting the merch, and traveling to Japan are things I will never get enough of.
 The Anime World section is where I sort it all out for my fellow junkies.

 That brings me to Cosmo DNA, the Star Blazers/Space Battleship Yamato Fandom Archive.
-I’ve been writing about my all-time favorite anime saga here since 2002.
+I’ve been writing about my all-time favorite anime saga since the 1990s.
 I’ve had the honor of meeting some of those who made it, and also creating Star Blazers comics, both on paper and online.
 This subject is so deep and vast I may never reach the end of it.
 Fortunately, many others have come along for the ride.

 And now, a rant.